elYanuki/PopupEngine/README.md

 Use `PopupEngine.init()` to create the html that the engine uses.
 The init function also accepts a optional config object whith the following settings:
 - `doLogs` controlls wheter or not the engine will output errors and information to the console.
 - `preferedInlinePopupPosition` the prefered position for the inline popup to appear.
 Either at the "bottom" or "top" of the hovered element or the mouse.
 Defaults to "top"
-- `defaultPopupDelay` the time it takes for a inline popup to appear (how long the element has to be hovered).
+- `defaultInlinePopupDelay` the time it takes for a inline popup to appear (how long the element has to be hovered).
 Defaults to 0.
 - `textColor` font color of all text
 - `backgroundColor` background color of the popups
 - `elemBackground` backgroundcolor of elements like buttons and inputs
+- `notificationOffset` the offset of all the notifications from the sides.
+Expects a JSON objects that defaults to: `{top: "1vw", bottom: "1vw", left: "1vw", right: "1vw"}`
+- `notificationOffsetPhone` the top and bottom offsets of the notifications on mobile mode, default to: `{top: "1vh", bottom: "1vh"}`
+- `defaultNotificationLifetime` the time in milliseconds after which a notfication will disappear, defaults to 5000
+- `phoneBreakpoint` if the screens width gets smaller than this, the engine will create all new notifications for mobile

 You can test the success of the init by calling `PopupEngine.test()` in the console which will create a modal and check for simple errors with the generated html and log possible errors.